coolmule0/LP/README.md

 ## Reproducing Results

 Included are a bash and a batch script to run on Linux/Windows respectively.
 The script will run the executable numerous times.
 Currently a work in progress

+## CPLEX

+The same models can be ran using the CPLEX library.
+Currently only tested on windows.
+To build, ensure you set enviromental paths for: `CPLEX_STUDIO_DIR1271` to the base folder location of CPLEX.